 1991 Optimisation of the economic relation between train handling and track maintenance.
 Proceedings of the Workshop on Maintenance of Way and Train Operations: Balancing the Conflicts, pp. 25-32.
 Vancouver, British Columbia, Canada: International Heavy Haul Association & Railway Association of Canada.

 1990 The interrelationships between train design, train handling, and longitudinal track loading.
 Proceedings of the Workshop on Heavy Axle Loads, pp. 22-1 to 22-8.
-Pueblo, CO: International Heavy Haul Association, Association of American Railroads, & U.S. Department of Transportation, Federal Railroad Administration.
+Pueblo, United States of America: International Heavy Haul Association, Association of American Railroads, & U.S. Department of Transportation, Federal Railroad Administration.

 1990 Testing brakes to the limits.
 International Railway Journal, Vol. 30(6), p.
 85.